AudunVN/dj1/README.md

  - envname\Scripts\activate
      - pip install django
      - where django-admin.py (to verify that we're using the virtualenv)
-     - py -m django-admin startproject projectname in the working directory (the one containing the envname folder)
+     - python django-admin startproject projectname in the working directory (the one containing the envname folder)
  - do work
+     - python manage.py runserver
      - commit and push/pull as appropriate
  - deactivate when done